Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Experiment

 \subsubsection{Main Results Analysis (Responds to RQ1)}

-Table \ref{tab:main_results} presents the comparative performance on TSP and CVRP instances ranging from $N=200$ to $N=5000$.
-Our analysis yields two primary conclusions regarding the scalability and learning efficacy of ECO:
+Table~\ref{tab:main_results} presents the comparative performance on TSP and CVRP.
+The results support four key observations:

+\textbf{ECO is Best or Competitive Across Most Settings:} As shown in Table~\ref{tab:main_results}, ECO obtains the best results among all compared neural methods on every reported TSP scale and on most CVRP scales, while remaining competitive on CVRP500 where GFlowNet-HBG is slightly better.
+The confidence intervals in Table~\ref{tab:ci_close} show that the CVRP500/CVRP1000 differences are small, whereas ECO's TSP1000 advantage over the strongest neural baselines is larger than the interval width.
+These results support the claim that the proposed training and architecture design improves solution quality without merely trading quality for speed.

-\textbf{Robust Performance on Large-Scale Instances:} The most critical validation of our approach is observed on the massive-scale instances (TSP5000/CVRP1000).
-As shown in Table 1, traditional Transformer-based baselines (AM, POMO) suffer from significant performance degradation as the problem size increases, with optimality gaps deteriorating to $89.11\%$ and $72.27\%$ on TSP5000.
-This collapse is largely attributed to the difficulty of training attention mechanisms to capture global dependencies on such large graphs.
-In contrast, ECO maintains consistent high performance, achieving a competitive gap of $11.89\%$ on TSP5000.
-This result confirms that our Mamba-based architecture, combined with the proposed training paradigm, successfully scales to manage the complexity of thousands of nodes, overcoming the scalability bottlenecks inherent in previous NCO solvers.
+\textbf{Large-Scale Robustness Against Attention Collapse:} The most critical validation of our approach is observed on the largest instances (TSP5000/CVRP1000).
+As shown in Table~\ref{tab:main_results}, standard Transformer-based baselines (AM, POMO) suffer severe degradation as the problem size increases, with gaps reaching $89.11\%$ and $72.27\%$ on TSP5000.
+In contrast, ECO maintains a much smaller gap of $5.49\%$ on TSP5000 while preserving a short evaluation time.
+This indicates that the proposed architecture and training pipeline remain much more stable when scaling to thousands of nodes.

-\textbf{Internalizing Local Search Capabilities via DPO:} A key driver of ECO's superior performance is the integration of Local Search (LS) into the DPO training phase.
-Rather than serving merely as a post-hoc repair operator, the LS-augmented data generation provides high-quality "winner" trajectories ($y_w$) for the preference pairs.
-By optimizing the policy to distinguish between the raw model output and the LS-refined solution, ECO effectively distills the geometric optimization logic of 2-opt/3-opt operators directly into the neural network weights.
-This "internalization" process sharpens the learning signal, enabling the model to generate structurally superior solutions autonomously.
-When a lightweight LS is optionally applied during inference (ECO(Local Search)), the performance is further refined, bridging the gap to the specialized LKH-3 solver ($5.49\%$ gap on TSP5000) while retaining a substantial speed advantage.
+\textbf{Training-Time LS Bootstrapping Yields a Better Pure Policy:} The gap between `ECO' and `ECO w/o LS Boot.' directly measures the effect of LS-guided preference construction, because neither row uses local search during inference.
+The full ECO model consistently outperforms the ablated version on both TSP and CVRP, indicating that LS provides a stronger training signal that is effectively distilled into the policy parameters rather than acting as a test-time repair heuristic.